dashpay/dips/DRAFT: Multi-Party Payout.md

 A ProRegTx is invalid if any of these conditions are true (all defined in DIP3 except conditions 11-13):

-  1. collateralOutpoint `hash` is null but an output with 1000 DASH is not present at position `n` of the ProRegTx outputs
+  1. collateralOutpoint `hash` is null, but an output with 1000 DASH is not present at position `n` of the ProRegTx outputs
-  2. collateralOutpoint `hash` is not null but an output with 1000 DASH can't be found in the UTXO specified by the `hash` and `n`
+  2. collateralOutpoint `hash` is not null, but an output with 1000 DASH can't be found in the UTXO specified by the `hash` and `n`
   3. Any KeyId* field is null (KeyIdOwner, KeyIdOperator or KeyIdVoting)
   4. KeyIdOwner or PubKeyOperator was already used by any entry in the registered masternodes set
   5. scriptPayout is not a P2PKH or P2SH script